PyThaiNLP/pythainlp/docs/api/augment.rst

 pythainlp.augment
 =================

 The :class:`textaugment` is Thai text augment.
+This function for text augment task.

 Modules
 -------